AstralObserver/Lunar-Databank/Obsidian PKM Design Considerations/Lunar Databank Methodology.md

-The [[00.00 Lunar Databank]] is intended to eventually be a unified cross-platform system for containing all of the information I learn and data I'd like to store.
+The [[00.00 Lunar Databank Index]] is intended to eventually be a unified cross-platform system for containing all of the information I learn and data I'd like to store.
 The long-term goal is to be able to safely move data from devices (iPhone, Laptop) with less powerful storage to those with more powerful storage (Desktop, Personal Server).

 # 1. Initial Considerations